shsui5379/notes/Computer Science/Software Analysis and Design 1/12 - Template Classes.md

 - At the top of the class header, add `template <class T>`
   - `T` is now a data type that represents a generic data type
   - At the bottom, `#include "ClassName.cxx"`
+    - Since the actual implementation source is included in the header now, don't compile the *.o file
 - In the class implementation, we would use the `cxx` extension instead of `cpp`
   - Also include `template <class T>`
   - The namespace would be `ClassName<T>::`